blues/app-accelerators/23-freight-car-door-motion-and-location/README.md

 ### [`card.voltage`]()

-Next, enter this command to optimize battery, assuming our power source is the LiPo battery:
+Next, enter this command to optimize voltage ranges for the LiPo battery

 ```json
 { "req": "card.voltage", "mode": "lipo" }
 ```

-The final configuration will report the GPS location once every 24 hours.
-However, for testing, we will use a shorter period.
+And then this command

 ```json
 { "req": "hub.set", "mode": "periodic", "inbound": 1440, "outbound": 60 }